Gavel with alimony money

 How Spousal Support is Determined

-• Each spouse’s separate or marital property.
+• Property: The court looks at each spouse’s separate or marital property.

 Reviewing paperwork from alimony attorney